Ziqi-Yang/tasks/README.md

   `tasks-transient-define-prefix` has some special modifications of `transient-define-prefix`.
   For command definition `("pc" "check" "echo 1")`, for the third argument:
-  - when it is function-alias type, it is handled the same as `transient-define-prefix`
+  - when it is function-alias type (e.g defined by `transient-define-argument` macro), it is handled the same as `transient-define-prefix`
-  - when it is symbol type, it is treated as a command (interactive function) and wrapped by `tasks-wrap-thing ` to integrate `run-last-command` function working.
+  - when it is symbol type, it is treated as a command (interactive function) and wrapped by `tasks-wrap-thing ` to make sure `run-last-command` function working.
-  - when it is other type, it is evaluated as an Emacs expression using `eval`.
+  - when it is of other types, it is evaluated as an Emacs expression using `eval`.
 Some convenient variables such as `directory-path`, `file-name`, `rel-file-path` are provided so you can directly use them like `(concat "echo " file-name)`.
 More information can be referred from `tasks-wrap-compile-command` command (see its source code).
-    Since transient normally treat expression as infix expression when the third argument is string type or list type, e.g. `("-s" "switch" "--switch")`.
-We recommend to use utility macros like `transient-define-argument` to define infix arguments.
+    Since transient normally treat expression as infix expression when the third argument is string type or list type, e.g. `("-s" "switch" "--switch")`, We recommend to use utility macros like `transient-define-argument` to define infix arguments.
 For example:
     ```emacs-slip